The Ira A. Lipman Fellowship

 Supporting significant reporting regarding civil or human rights

-The Lipman Fellowship is a one-year program.
-The fellowship is non-residential but the fellows have access to the resources of the Journalism School and university libraries.
-Fellows are expected to give a public presentation at the school about their work, and upon mutual agreement, may also lecture, mentor and advise students.
-Fellows must publish their finished stories and give the Lipman Center confirmation that their employers agree to publication.
-Freelancers must begin their pitches upon acceptance of the fellowship.
+The Lipman Fellowship is a non-residential program but the fellows have access to the resources of the Journalism School and university libraries.
+Fellows must publish their finished stories within a year of accepting the fellowship and give the Lipman Center confirmation that their employers agree to publication.
+Freelancers must have a news outlet or magazine lined up to publish their fellowship stories.
+Fellows may be invited to campus to give a public presentation about their work, and upon mutual agreement, may also lecture, mentor and advise students.

 Fellowship Application Guidelines